 Every LLP who employs people with more than the specified limit of salary (this limit varies from State to State) has to obtain Professional Tax – Employee Registration (Registration Certificate), when they start employing people.
 For this purpose, the Partners / Designated Partners shall be treated as employees if they are drawing salary beyond the specified limits.
 Also, the employer must deduct the Professional Tax from the salary of the employee and pay it to the State Govt. on monthly basis.

-- Infusion of Initial Capital by Subscribers to Memorandum
+- Infusion of Initial Capital by partners

 The initial partners of LLP have to bring the amount of capital contribution as stated in the subscription documents and LLP Agreement at the time of its registration within 60 days of Incorporation of LLP.